Dominions II: The Ascension Wars: Ermor

+Marignon

 A fanatical human nation roughly based on medieval France during the Inquisition.
 Sacred Flagellants and knights can be blessed by powerful priests, who are also masters of fire magic and preach effectively against enemy faith.
 Marignon can cause unrest in enemy lands with its spy and kill enemy leaders with its assassins, while its crossbowmen shoot armor-piercing bolts against invading armies.